The streetcar has arrived! Milwaukee is now easier to navigate, neighborhoods are more connected, and your destination is just a quick hop away!

 Both.
-In some areas, the streetcars will run in the existing curb-aligned driving lane.
-In other sections, The Hop will use the center lane.
-Use of both of these lanes will provide an efficient fixed-rail transit system that is flexible to accommodate variations in downtown Milwaukee roadways and intersections.
+In some areas, the streetcars runs in the existing curb-aligned driving lane.
+In other sections, The Hop uses the center lane.
+Use of both of these lanes provides an efficient fixed-rail transit system that is flexible to accommodate variations in downtown Milwaukee roadways and intersections.

 People driving their own cars along the route should think of it as being similar to driving behind or next to a bus.
 It’s just as easy.
 Similar to an automobile’s interaction with buses, car drivers are encouraged to keep a safe distance behind the streetcars and avoid sudden right turns in front of the streetcar vehicle.
 To learn more about how to share the road with The Hop, check out our HopSmart page.

 Business as usual.
 Streetcars can operate effectively in snow conditions, but similar to all vehicles (including buses) they require their travel lanes to be plowed and are subject to service limitations in very severe weather and snowstorms.

 The streetcars are equipped with on-board batteries, but cannot operate continuously under battery power.
 In the unlikely event of an extended power outage, streetcar vehicles would be driven back to the maintenance facility and service would be delayed until the power was restored.